Ruth G. Waddy: Personal life and legacy

 Ruth Gilliam married and divorced William H. Waddy in the 1930s; they had one daughter, Marianna (later Maryom Ana Al-Wadi).
-Ruth G. Waddy died in 2003, age 94, in San Francisco, California.
+Ruth G. Waddy died in 2003, aged 94, in San Francisco, California.
 Her papers are at the Amistad Research Center, Tulane University.
 A sketchbook that once belonged to Waddy was featured in a 2013 family art workshop sponsored by the Los Angeles County Museum of Art and the Los Angeles Public Library.

-Waddy once stated "Maybe if I had started as young as my peers did, I would be more interested in recognition..
+Waddy once stated: "Maybe if I had started as young as my peers did, I would be more interested in recognition.
 Yet, I do have a need to say what I feel out loud, regardless of whether anyone else hears me."
-That is exactly what she did.
-Her voice was heard, inspring others to make a difference no matter their age.
-Waddy's contributions to African-American art and advocacy for African-American artists has left a mark not only on America, but on the world as a whole.